VNG-Realisatie/documenten-api/README.rst

 Documentation
 =============

-See ``docs/contents/installation`` for installation instructions, available settings and commands.
+See ``docs/contents/installation.rst`` for installation instructions, available settings and commands.

 If you intend to develop on the component, we recommend the ``development.rst`` document, otherwise ``docker.rst`` is recommended.

+See ``docs/contents/configuration.rst`` for runtime configuration.

 References
 ==========